The items listed below are all of those matching the criteria you have selected:

 This Live Online seminar gives you a step-by-step guide to effective negotiation.

-Gain more confidence, decisiveness and respect with assertiveness training!
+Gain more confidence, decisiveness and respect through assertiveness

 Assertiveness Training for Managers